After esports org taunts opponents with plane banner, players ground rivalry talk

-At the venue, though, players on both teams played down any suggestions of genuine bad blood.
+At the venue, though, players on both teams played down any suggestions of genuine bad blood between them.

-“Personally I don’t care,” said Shahzeb “ShahZaM” Khan, the Sentinels’ in-game leader.
-“Whoever we play I’m just going to prepare the same and I’m just as motivated to win.”
+“Personally I don’t care,” said Shahzeb “ShahZaM” Khan, the in-game leader of the Sentinels.
+“Whoever we play, I’m just going to prepare the same and I’m just as motivated to win.”

 “[Sentinels player] Tyson ['TenZ’ Ngo] is my ex-teammate and I like him a lot,” said Oscar “Mixwell” Cañellas, a player on G2, at a news conference preceding the event.
 “If I tweet something that is mean, don’t take it too personal.”